AlessiaCosma/travel-offer-manager/README.md

 - Comparison of different means of transport.
 - Data visualization with Matplotlib.
 - Intuitive graphical user interface built with Tkinter.
-- Uses XML/CSV files and external APIs for data handling.
+- Uses XML files and external APIs for data handling.

 ## Technologies